mikespub-archive/KennyBrown1-FujitsuK5-API-Scripts/README.md

 # Instructions

-These scripts were run from a Centos 7 VM outside the Fujitsu K5 platform, but they should run ok from any internet connected machine.
+These scripts were run from a Centos 7 VM outside the Fujitsu K5 platform, but they should run ok from any internet connected Linux machine.

 1 - Populate the k5Default.rc file with your K5 Account